PeterMosmans/setup-sphinx-framework/README.rst

 some directories, copying the files, and... that's basically it.

-In order to take care of this, I wrote a simple Bash installer script, :code:`setup_sphinx_framework.sh`.
+In order to take care of this, I wrote a simple Bash installer script, :code:`installer.sh`.
 A new feature in Bash version 4 is the support of associative arrays.
 That functionality makes it easier to write a generic, reusable script which takes care of creating and copying files and directories.